MichaelBBone/FSIC-During-Episodic-Memory/README.md

 # FSIC-During-Episodic-Memory
 Code and data repository for "Feature-Specific Neural Reactivation during Episodic Memory".

 Download the release for all files.
-Only the release contains the neural activity data (only used in FeatSpecifReac.R) due to file size limitations.
+Only the release contains the neural activity data (used in FeatSpecifReac.R) due to file size limitations.

 ## Scripts